indeliblelabs/indelible.github.io/pages/manage-your-contract/index.md

 ![upload-layers.png](./assets/upload-layers.png)

 Here you must individually click on each “Upload To Contract” button for every layer, therefore writing all the traits for that layer into your contract.
-Once all these are uploaded successfully, your art in its entirety is now on-chain.
+Once all these are uploaded successfully, your art is now entirely on-chain.

 # General Management